I Robot (album): Critical reception

+make for impressive listening."
+The New York Times praised the "really ingenious use of the possibilities of the modern recording studio," but concluded that "the overall esthetic is still a flatulent one, self-importantly preening itself as art."

 Reissues

 I Robot has been reissued multiple times in various formats since its initial release on vinyl, including numerous audiophile releases.
 Besides the 8-track, vinyl and compact-cassette releases, Arista also released the original aluminum CD along with the rest of the Project albums, up to that time.
 Mobile Fidelity Sound Lab (MFSL) released the album on standard vinyl (MFSL 1-084), UHQR vinyl (MFQR 1-084), Ultradisk One-Step vinyl (UD1S 1-041), and on aluminium CD (MFCD-1-804).
 Classic Records has released the album in analogue form on 180-gram vinyl, as well as digitally on HDAD (24 bit/192 kHz DVD-Audio and 24 bit/96 kHz DVD-Video).
 JVC released the album as a K2 edition, with Ammonia Avenue and Eye in the Sky.
 In 2007, as part of a larger campaign, Sony released a remastered version along with bonus tracks on CD.
 It was later released in Japan as an SHM-CD, with the same mastering.

 The album was re-released under Legacy Recordings as a "legacy edition" in 2013 on CD, with an extra disc with unreleased bonus tracks, mastered by Dave Donelly.
 There was also a vinyl edition with the same mastering launched one month later.

+The latest re-release in October 2025 consists of 2 45 RPM heavy vinyl albums, the original album (remastered in 2025) on one CD, 3 CDs of bonus and unreleased tracks, plus a Blu-Ray disc with DTS, DTS-HD, Dolby Digital and Dolby Atmos remixes of the original album, plus the 2025 remaster in high resolution audio.

-Track listing
+Track listings

 All songs written and composed by Alan Parsons and Eric Woolfson, except where noted.